 - Mr. Local History honors Far Hills

-- The Official Far Hills 100th Anniversary Committee
+- Far Hills 100th Anniversary Committee

-The Mr. Local History Project Honors Two Far Hills historic icons Accepted into the New Jersey Historic Village Collection – Get Yours Today
+The Mr. Local History Project Honors Two Far Hills Historic Icons.
+Accepted into the New Jersey Historic Village Collection – Get Yours Today

 Far Hills had its own defense plant during WWII.
 The L V Ludlow hardware and lumber company manufactured wooden ammo boxes for the war effort.